uzayayan/unity-design-patterns/README.md

 ## Unity Design Patterns ##

-This project contains examples of SOLID principles in the Unity game engine.
+This project contains examples of various design patterns that can be used in the Unity game engine.

 Enjoy!